 I decided to take my vacation with a tour group instead of traveling by myself or with friends and family.
 I have discovered since losing my vision that traveling alone can be a bit overwhelming and others are not always available when you want to go.
 Another reason I chose the travel tour group was because everything was already pre-arranged.
 The travel packages were clearly outlined and displayed on the website with a day-by-day agenda and use of a sighted guide.
-The company is called Mind’s Eye Travel and they specialize in group travel for the blind and visually impaired.
+The company is called Mind’s Eye Travel and they specialize in group travel for individuals who are blind or low vision.
 All I had to do was pay the fee and show up.
 You can’t get any easier than that!
-When going on vacation you want the most simplest and hassle-free experience you can get.
+When going on vacation you want the simplest and most hassle-free experience you can get.

 Once I arrived at Ronald Reagan Airport, I took a cab to my hotel in Old Town Alexandria.
-My roommate had already arrived and we spent some time before dinner chatting.
-Then we went downstairs to the hotel restaurant for a meet and greet dinner with the rest of the travel group.
-My 7-member group plus a dog guide consisted of sighted, blind and visually impaired travelers from as far West as California to up North as Maine.
+My roommate had already arrived, and we spent some time before dinner chatting.
+We then went downstairs to the hotel restaurant for a meet and greet dinner with the rest of the travel group.
+My 7-member group plus a dog guide consisted of sighted, blind and low vision travelers from as far west as California to north as Maine.
 Our personal backgrounds were just as diverse from age, career status, race and vision level.
 After a relaxing dinner we all bunkered down for the night because our tour would start bright and early in the morning.

 Private Tour of DC